Probably-Jay/Probably-Jay.github.io/docs/_posts/2023-06-18-Isometric-Exercise.md

   actions:
    - label: "Play Isometric Exercise"
      url: "https://probablyjay.itch.io/isometric-exercise"
-excerpt: "Inspired: What would our world look like to a flat being?"
+excerpt: "Inspired: What would our world look like if you were flat?"
-tagline: "Inspired: What would our world look like to a flat being?"
+tagline: "Inspired: What would our world look like if you were flat?"
 photo1:
   - url: "/assets/images/Projects/Isometric-Exercise/wobbler.png"
     image_path: "/assets/images/Projects/Isometric-Exercise/wobbler.png"